Comparative Study of Early-Universe Epochs in an $f(R,L_m)$ Gravity Model with Effective Curvature--Matter Interaction and $\Lambda$CDM Cosmology: Conclusion

+while maintaining comparable equality timescales ($t_{\mathrm{eq}} \sim 6.7\times10^4~\mathrm{years}$).
+This shift reflects an enhanced effective gravitational coupling at early times, leading to an accelerated growth of matter perturbations.
+Consequently, the onset of nonlinear structure formation occurs substantially earlier,

+whereas the $\Lambda$CDM perturbation does not reach the canonical collapse threshold ($\delta = 1.686$) within the same range.
+These results underscore the potential of $f(R,L_m)$ gravity to promote early galaxy and cluster formation.

-In addition, we analyzed the recombination epoch via the visibility function.
-Both models accurately reproduce the observed recombination redshift (\( z_{\mathrm{rec}} \approx 1092.6 \)), but the $f(R, L_m)$ model yields a slightly broader full width at half maximum (FWHM), indicating a more extended photon decoupling duration.
-This subtle deviation may leave observable imprints in the CMB power spectrum.
+Furthermore, our analysis of the recombination epoch shows that both frameworks reproduce the observed recombination redshift ($z_{\mathrm{rec}} \approx 1092.6$), but the $f(R,L_m)$ model exhibits a slightly broader visibility function with a full width at half maximum (FWHM) of $\Delta z \approx 166$, compared to $\Delta z \approx 153$ for $\Lambda$CDM.
+This implies a modestly extended photon-decoupling duration, which could leave observable signatures in the damping tail and higher-order acoustic peaks of the CMB power spectrum.

+This study builds upon and significantly extends our earlier work~\cite{Goswami2025} by providing a unified and statistically rigorous comparison of multiple early-Universe epochs—structure formation, matter–radiation equality, and recombination—within the $f(R,L_m)$ framework.
+By doing so, we demonstrate that the same model parameters, derived from late-time data, can self-consistently reproduce early-time cosmological behavior.

-Overall, the $f(R, L_m)$ gravity model retains consistency with key cosmological observations such as the CMB recombination epoch while offering distinct early-time predictions—namely, earlier matter–radiation equality, rapid structure formation, and extended recombination duration.
-These theoretical features can be probed with upcoming high-redshift galaxy surveys and 21\,cm cosmology.
-Hence, $f(R, L_m)$ gravity stands as a compelling alternative to the $\Lambda$CDM paradigm, capable of addressing both late-time cosmic acceleration and early-universe phenomena within a unified framework.
+Overall, the $f(R,L_m)$ gravity model preserves consistency with key observational benchmarks of the $\Lambda$CDM cosmology, including the recombination epoch and background expansion history, while introducing distinct early-time predictions—namely, an earlier matter–radiation equality, enhanced growth of density perturbations, and a broader recombination visibility function.
+These features provide a set of observationally testable signatures that can be probed by future high-redshift galaxy surveys, 21\,cm experiments, and next-generation CMB missions.

+Hence, $f(R,L_m)$ gravity emerges as a compelling and self-consistent alternative to the standard cosmological paradigm—capable of describing both late-time cosmic acceleration and early-Universe evolution within a single, unified theoretical framework.